Skip to content

 2. Drink regular organic bone broths and add bone broth to cooking (always have a backup in the freezer).
 No school like old school!

-3. Ensure you’re getting enough vitamin C, vitamin D, zinc, vitamin E and protein to support collagen scaffolding and overall antioxidant intake essential for menopause.
+3. Ensure you’re getting enough vitamin C, vitamin D, zinc, vitamin E and protein to support collagen scaffolding and overall antioxidant intake essential for treating menopause symptoms.

 4. Incorporate 3 phytoestrogen-rich food servings per day (e.g. freshly ground flaxseeds, tempeh, alfalfa sprouts, mung beans, edamame, organic tofu, soy sprouts, tahini, sesame seeds, red kidney beans, chickpeas, hummus, seaweed and buckwheat).